kawgh1/custom-countdown/README.md

 # custom-countdown
 custom countdown app based on Zero to Mastery project.

 I added custom alert message, music and other styling.
-Changed video source format for mobile browser integration.
+Changed video source and formatting for mobile browser integration.